Customers & Automation

 Transactional messages (booking confirmations, reminders, cancellation notices) and campaign messages (marketing sends, automations) draw from the same pool.
 There is no separate transactional or campaign limit.

-For example, a 3-bookable-member AU venue has 200 SMS per period.
-If 120 SMS are used for booking confirmations, 80 remain for campaigns and automations.
+For example, a 3-bookable-member AU venue has 150 SMS segments per period.
+If 120 are used for booking confirmations, 30 remain for campaigns and automations.

 Overage charges

-When usage exceeds the included allocation, messages continue sending and the excess is charged to your venue wallet at the regional per-message overage rate.
+When usage exceeds the included allocation, OpenChair checks and reserves the complete cost before sending.
+The excess is charged to the shared Wallet at the regional per-segment overage rate.
+A long SMS can use more than one segment.

 SMS overage rates